Latest UMA (UMA) News Update

 Overview:

-PancakeSwap launched Probable, a zero-fee prediction market on BNB Chain, using UMA’s oracle to resolve outcomes.
-The platform auto-converts deposits to USDT and targets niche markets, leveraging BNB Chain’s low fees and 1.6M active users.
+PancakeSwap debuted Probable, a zero-fee prediction market on BNB Chain using UMA’s oracle.
+The platform auto-converts deposits to USDT and targets niche events, leveraging BNB Chain’s low fees and 1.6M+ active users.

 What this means: